kubedb/docs/docs/guides/mongodb/backup/archiver/index.md

 - `driver` specifies the driver we are using for full backup.
 We are using the CSISnapshotter driver.
 - `csiSnapshotter` specifies the csiSnapshotter driver options such as the volume snapshot class name.
 - `scheduler` specifies the scheduler options for the full database backup such as the schedule, job template etc.
+- `containerRuntimeSettings` specifies the container runtime settings for the full backup.
+For more information check [here](https://github.com/kmodules/offshoot-api/blob/master/api/v1/runtime_settings_types.go#L122-L173).
+- `jobTemplate` specifies the job template that is used in the backup session created for the full backup.
+For more information check [here](https://github.com/kmodules/offshoot-api/blob/master/api/v1/types.go#L42-L57).
+- `retryConfig` specifies the behavior of the retry.
+- `timeout` specifies the timeout for the backup.
+- `sessionHistoryLimit` specifies how many backup Jobs and associate resources Stash should keep for debugging purpose.

 `spec.manifestBackup` has the following options:
 - `encryptionSecret` specifies the secret name and namespace which is used to encrypt the data backed up.